zlatozar/c_lang_project/Docs/C_code_style.md

   unit8_t b = 4;
 }
 ```
-- Use `char` to represent text
+**unsigned** should be a conscious choice that makes the developer think about potential risks,
+used only there where you are **absolutely** sure that you can never go negative _(not even accidentally)_,
+and that you need the additional value space.

+- As a rough rule of thumb, use `unsigned int`s for **counting** things, and `signed int`s
+  for **measuring** things (that goes up and down)
+- _In most cases for function interfaces use signed and document that a variable is non-negative using assertions_
-- Use unsigned types for bit values and bitwise operators
+- Use `unsigned` types for bit values and bitwise operators
-- Do not math with **unsigned** types
+- Do not math with `unsigned` types.
-- Avoid mixing signed and unsigned integers in the same expression
+- Avoid mixing signed and unsigned integers in the same expression. `-Wconversion` will take care for this
 - Use integer **exact** types (eg. `int8_t`) when you need an integer object of an exact (fixed) length
 - Use `size_t` as the type of an object, parameter or return type representing an **object size** in bytes.
-- It is possible to use `int` in loops
 - Use `int_least8_t` and so on to represent **small** integer values
 - Use `double` rather than `float`, unless you have a specific reason otherwise
 ```c